jhpyle/docassemble/_docs/scalability.md

 just add as many subnets as it will let you add.)

 On the "Configure Security Settings" page, it will ask about SSL certificates and security policies.
-Accept all of the defaults.
+If you have never been here before, accept all of the defaults.
 This should result in [Amazon] creating an SSL certificate for you.
+If you have created certificates in the past, either select the certificate you want to use, or click "Request a new certificate from ACM."

 On the "Configure Security Groups" page, select the `docassembleLbSg` [Security Group] you created earlier.
+Select it as the only [Security Group] for the load balancer.

-On the "Configure Routing" page, set "Target group" to "Existing target group" and select `web` as the "Name" of the Target Group.
+On the "Configure Routing" page, set "Target group" to "Existing target group" and select `http-redirect` as the "Name" of the Target Group.
+The "Protocol" should be HTTP and the Port should be 8081.

 Skip past the "Register Targets" page.
 On the "Review" page, click "Create" to create the Load Balancer.

+Note that load balancers, like [EC2] instances, will cost you money even you are not using them.
+The cost is $5 per month or more.
+So if you are not using your load balancer, delete it.
+You do not need to delete the other resources you created (e.g., target groups, security groups) because they do not cost money to maintain.

 Once the `docassembleLb` load balancer is created, you need to make a few manual changes to it.